 Professor McHugh is the Director of the IE Brown Executive MBA program and lecturer in the School of Engineering.
 He has over 25 years of industry experience with technology companies, including executive roles at three venture-backed firms selling data security solutions.
 Earlier initiatives include building a call center automation services practice for GTE and an on-line financial services offering while at IBM Credit Corp.
 He is the recipient of two patents in the area of call center automation and holds B.S. and M.S. degrees in materials engineering from Columbia University, an M.B.A. from Harvard Business School, and a Ph.D.
 (ABD) in business from Bentley University.
 His research interests are in the areas of innovation, entrepreneurship, and social networks.

-Professor Warshay has devoted his career to building, managing and harvesting high-growth entrepreneurial ventures.
+Danny Warshay has devoted his career to building, managing and harvesting high-growth entrepreneurial ventures.
 He is the founder and managing director of DEW Ventures, a platform he uses to launch and develop a portfolio of new, quickly growing companies and to advise a variety of others.
 Among those, he is co-founder and executive chairman of G-Form which creates innovative and groundbreaking athletic and consumer electronic products that absorb over 90% of the energy from high-speed impact.
-In addition to his teaching entrepreneurial finance and Technology Entrepreneurship & Commercialization in PRIME, he teaches The Entrepreneurial Process in the BEO Program.
+In addition to his teaching entrepreneurial finance for PRIME, he teaches The Entrepreneurial Process in the BEO Program.
 In the 2008 Critical Review, this course was the highest rated course at Brown.
 He also teaches in the MBA program at Tel Aviv University and at the Yale School of Management, and leads Entrepreneurial Process workshops in countries around the world including in China, Egypt, Israel, Portugal, Slovenia, Bahrain, Palestine, South Africa, Jordan, the UK and throughout the US.
 In 2011 Brown awarded Danny the first ever Nathalie Rutherford Pierrepont Prize for Leadership, Career Advising, and Motivation.
 He received an A.B. in History from Brown University, and an M.B.A. from Harvard Business School.
 More details on Danny at: dewventures.com

 Donald L. Stanford